-Furthermore, it can protect your monsters against your opponent’s back row cards like Wall of Disruption and Drowning Mirror Force.
+Furthermore, it can protect your monsters against some of your opponent’s back row cards including Wall of Disruption, Drowning Mirror Force, and Widespread Ruin.
 It is (very) chainable and deals well with swarming.
 It can even protect you from the aftermath of a Hey, Trunade! if the opponent already has monsters in attack position on the field.
 Besides, it has good synergy with ‘Paleozoic’ cards as normal monsters don’t get switched to defense.
-This for example allows a single ‘Paleozoic’ monster/trap on the field able to take out a Buster Blader, the Dragon Destroyer Swordsman even with DNA Surgery on the field.
-The card is good in every matchup and very good against a ‘Koa’Ki Meiru’ or ‘Vampire’ deck (especially if you can make good use of the ‘toggle off’ feature), the two worst matchups.
+This for example allows a single ‘Paleozoic’ monster/trap on the field able to take out a Buster Blader the Dragon Destroyer Swordsman even with DNA Surgery on the field.
+The card is good in every matchup and very good against a ‘Koa’Ki Meiru’ or ‘Vampire’ deck (especially if you can make good use of the ‘toggle off’ feature), two of the worst matchups.

 Fishborg Planter (2x/3x in the 30 card ‘Grass’ build)